-Lawrence Cox has more than 35 years of experience in trial and appellate court proceedings.
-His practice presently emphasizes litigation of environmental, healthcare, insurance, and general commercial cases.
+Lawrence Cox is a retired partner with more than 35 years of experience in trial and appellate court proceedings.
+His practice emphasized litigation of environmental, healthcare, insurance, and general commercial cases.
 In 2015, he secured summary judgment for an energy client sued by the Orange County Water District for contamination of groundwater with the gasoline additive MTBE.
 In 2014, he resolved claims against the owner of a natural gas storage field in Proposition 65 drinking water litigation.
-Mr. Cox has represented California's largest health maintenance organization (HMO) in class action litigation related to coverage for Autism Spectrum Disorder, and in various Employee Retirement Income Security Act (ERISA) benefits cases.
+Mr. Cox represented California's largest health maintenance organization (HMO) in class action litigation related to coverage for Autism Spectrum Disorder, and in various Employee Retirement Income Security Act (ERISA) benefits cases.

 - JD, University of California, Berkeley, School of Law, 1977